Motivating your remote team

 Schedule regular check-ins

-A weekly call or video call soon becomes the norm and will give your team a focus.
+A weekly call or video call gives your team a focus.
 Make sure you stick to this each week to offer a routine.
-Consider individual calls and catch ups in addition to weekly team meets to ensure that staff feel supported and part of the team.
+Consider individual calls and catch-ups in addition to weekly team meets to ensure that staff feel supported and part of the team.
 At Bespoke HR we use Google hangouts but you can also use Zoom, Microsoft teams or Slack.

 Be creative in keeping the team together

 Perhaps not everyone is keen to have quizzes or online drinks but ask the team to come up with ideas that help to keep the team connected.
 Using slack channels or fun newsletters helps the team share their news whilst they aren’t working in an office.

 Accept that working hours may now differ.
 You may have to be flexible in your approach to their working hours, and in turn, this will help them to stay motivated.
 Not being tied to a rigid 9-5 will help them to work around other commitments and focus more when they need to work.

 Just as you would in a ‘normal’ working day, encourage staff to take comfort breaks and allow themselves to get fresh air.
 For mental health purposes, it’s essential that they take some time for themselves.

 There has been no such thing as ‘business as usual’ for many businesses during the pandemic, however, it’s as important to recognise and reward employees who have kept the business functioning during a challenging time, even if they are working remotely.
 Rewards and incentives can go a long way in motivating staff.
 Recognising good work or teamwork should be a top priority and can even be a simple gesture of sending a small gift to their home as a thank you.
 If you are not in a position to offer financial incentives, there are other options such as awards, time off, volunteering opportunities or learning/development opportunities (such as additional training or upskilling).

 Read our blog on how to incentivise your staff without money.